-Crunchy and sweet, yet so soft and airy from the inside, Balah el Shaam is one of the very popular, very irresistible desserts during the holy month of Ramadan.
+Fried choux pastry, crunchy and sweet, yet so soft and airy from the inside.
+Balah el Sham is one of the very popular and very irresistible desserts.

 Mixing the eggs into the batter is the only hard or confusing step in this recipe.
 When you first mix in the eggs it gets messy and it seems like everything you failed!!! if it did so then no worries you are on the right track just keep mixing and it will come together eventually forming a very nice and soft dough.
 After mixing in all the eggs, a sign of success is that when you pull a spoon out of the dough it forms a hook, if not then add another egg.